fnproject/docs/fn/general/introduction.md

 ![Fn Architecture Diagram](images/fn-architecture.png)

 A load balancer provides a front end to several Fn servers.
 Each server manages and executes function code as needed.
-Servers can be scaled up or done as needed.
+Servers can be scaled up or down as needed.

  With Fn, each function is a [Docker](https://www.docker.com) container.
 Containers are lightweight and can be customized to include just the tools and languages you need to execute your function.
 Thus, containers are an ideal option for running function code.